Pectorel/one_page/README.md

 # Symfony One Page Template

-## Want a fast One Page template for Symfony?
+## Want a simple One Page template for Symfony?
 #### I got you ;)

 WIP